Winchester Public Library Stabbing Leaves One Woman Dead, An Elderly Man Wounded

-A violent attack that took place on Saturday morning at the Winchester Public Library in the Boston area ended in the death of a 27-year-old woman and the injury of a 77-year-old man who tried to save her life.
-Jeffrey Yao, 23, has been arrested and charged with murder after repeatedly stabbing the victim.
+A violent attack that took place on Saturday morning at the Winchester Public Library in the Boston area ended in the death of a 22-year-old woman and the injury of a 77-year-old man who tried to save her life.
+The suspect, Jeffrey Yao, 23, has been arrested and charged with murder.
 Yao is in police custody awaiting his arraignment on Monday.

 According to Boston.com, several 911 calls were placed to the Winchester Police Department to report the stabbing.
 Middlesex District Attorney Marian Ryan told the press at a Saturday afternoon press conference that authorities arrived quickly to the scene.

-Winchester Public Library patrons managed to stop the attack and subdue Yao but the senior citizen had already been stabbed in the arm.
+Winchester Public Library patrons, including the 77-year-old man, who was in “close proximity” to the victim, managed to stop the attack and subdue Yao.
+In the process, however, the senior citizen was stabbed in the arm.
 While his injury is reportedly non-life threatening, the young woman suffered multiple stab wounds to her head and the upper part of her torso.
 She was pronounced dead at a local hospital.

 District Attorney Ryan reported that the 911 calls started to come in at around 10:38 a.m. on Saturday.
 The 22-year-old woman had been studying in a reading room off the library lobby when Yao approached from behind.
 He was armed with what Ryan believes to be a hunting knife.
-Yao attacked her and she tried to flee unsuccessfully.
+Yao attacked her and she tried to flee unsuccessfully, according to the district attorney.

 “Mr. Yao began striking her with what we now know to be a — what appears to be a — hunting knife with approximately a 10-inch blade,” District Attorney Ryan said.
 “She suffered a number of slash and stab wounds to the head and upper torso.”